Mom, grandma charged with murder in death of child in Asheville - NewsBreak

 Mom, grandma charged with murder in death of child in Asheville

 ASHEVILLE, N.C.
-(WPSA) – A mother and grandmother have been charged with murder after Asheville police found a child dead inside a hotel room Monday afternoon.
+(WPSA) – A mother and grandmother were charged with murder after a child’s body was found inside a hotel room Monday afternoon.

-When officers entered the room, they found a small child lying dead on the floor.
+When officers entered the room, they found a 3-year-old boy dead on the floor, according to the police department.

 Police arrested Chantarica Nasha Matthews, 29, of Gastonia, and Inga Torrence Matthews, 50, of Gastonia, on the scene.